 Consultation was an essential component of revising the strategy.
-This review has been timed to follow on from the release of the City's new Strategic Community Plan to enable utilisation of the results of extensive consultation already undertaken and to ensure the new economic development strategies are highly aligned with the SCP.
+This review has been timed to follow on from the release of the City's Strategic Community Plan 2021-2031 to enable utilisation of the results of extensive consultation already undertaken and to ensure the new economic development approach is highly aligned with the SCP.
 Consultation directly related to the strategy review includes:

-- SCP public consultation undertaken in 2020-21 involving surveys, workshops and focus groups with residents, businesses, City employees, departments, organisations and agencies; - Internal workshops held with City staff to review and update the strategy; - Two workshops with the City's Business and Tourism Advisory Group initially to seek input and secondly to gain approval of a revised draft for Council consideration to advertise; - A workshop with Elected Members to finalise a draft strategy for public consultation; and - A 28 day public consultation in April 2022 with input and feedback invited from all stakeholders. - The public consultation received XX submissions, survey responses and direct feedback which was collated, reviewed and incorporated into the final strategy for Council consideration. - On 12 July 2022 the final City of Wanneroo Economic Development Strategy 2022 - 2032 was endorsed by Council.
+- SCP public consultation undertaken in 2020-21 involving surveys, workshops and focus groups with residents, businesses, City employees, departments, organisations and agencies; - Internal workshops held with City staff to review and update the Strategy; - Two workshops with the City's Business and Tourism Advisory Group initially to seek input and secondly to seek support for the revised draft for Council consideration to undertake public consultation; - A workshop with Council Members to finalise the draft for public consultation; and - A 28 day public consultation running 13 April to 11 May 2022 with input and feedback invited from all stakeholders. - The consultation period received 27 submissions, survey responses and direct feedback which was collated, reviewed and considered in order to finalise the Strategy for Council consideration. - The EDS strategy was presented to Council on 9 August 2022 for consideration and approval.